kai687/sphinxawesome-theme/docs/demo/admonitions.rst

    This is how a tip appears.

-The ``.. hint`` admonition is considered equivalent and appears in the same style.
+The ``hint`` admonition is considered equivalent and appears in the same style.

 -----
 Notes